-Verify that the vSphere Web Client URL is enabled for all vCenter servers from which you want to retrieve the vSphere URL of an object.
-You can manage this feature on the General tab of the vCenter Properties page of the vCloud Director Web console.
+Verify that the vSphere Web Client URL is enabled for all vCenter Server instances from which you want to retrieve the vSphere URL of an object.
+You can manage this feature on the General tab of the vCenter Server details page in the vCloud Director Service Provider Admin Portal.